DETAILED ACTION

 capture, automatically. usage data of a plurality of academic tools used by the plurality of users as well as academic performance data for each of the plurality of users and aggregate the usage data and academic performance data for statistical analysis (mental process: collect data including observation and evaluate collected data);

-…statistically analyze the aggregate usage data to identify usage patterns based at least in part on the aggregate usage data and combine the usage patterns with the academic performance data to determine if there is at least one positive correlation between academic performance data and the aggregate usage data, and, if so, to recommend at least one tool of the plurality of academic tools having the positive correlation between academic performance and the aggregate usage data to at least one of the plurality of users (mental process: evaluate or analyze collected data, and display results of evaluation or analysis; certain methods of organizing human activity: human interaction, teaching),
+…statistically analyze the aggregate usage data to identify usage patterns based at least in part on the aggregate usage data and combine the usage patterns with the academic performance data to determine if there is at least one positive correlation between academic performance data and the aggregate usage data, and, if so, to recommend at least one tool of the plurality of academic tools having the positive correlation between academic performance and the aggregate usage data to at least one of the plurality of users and determine whether at least one tool of the plurality of academic tools is statistically ineffective to at least one of the plurality of users (mental process: evaluate or analyze collected data, and display results of evaluation or analysis; certain methods of organizing human activity: human interaction, teaching),

 wherein the at least one positive correlation is above a predetermined threshold (mental evaluation);